 How to Care for Your Hands to Prevent Flareups

 However, if you have a chronic inflammatory skin condition like eczema (also known as atopic dermatitis) — cleaning your hands can worsen symptoms.
-Frequent handwashing or use of hand sanitizers dry and irritate the skin and lead to cracks in the skin barrier.
+Frequent handwashing or use of hand sanitizers can dry and cause skin irritation.
+It can lead to cracks in the skin barrier.

-Frequent handwashing can even be a source of stress and anxiety, which can also lead to an eczema flare.
+Handwashing can even be a source of stress and anxiety, which can also lead to eczema hands.

 Here is important information to protect your hands when you have eczema and need to frequently clean them.